Can a Quantum Computer Simulate Nuclear Magnetic Resonance Spectra Better than a Classical One?: The Spin-Dependent Cluster Solver

 \section{The Spin-Dependent Cluster Solver}

-To make a prediction for the spectral function which will be measured in an NMR experiment, we must compute the spectral function in equation (\ref{eqn:spectral}).
+To make a prediction for the spectral function which will be measured in an NMR experiment, we must compute the quantity in equation (\ref{eqn:spectral}).
 A brute-force solution to this problem would require either performing a time evolution of the Hamiltonian dynamics and then a transformation into the frequency domain, or an exact diagonalization of the Hamiltonian, which can be used to compute the sum in equation (\ref{eqn:spectral}) directly.
-Due to the exponential scaling of the Hilbert space, such a brute-force approach will become very computationally expensive after about twenty spins, and computationally prohibitive after a few more, even if we do make use of the conservation of total spin along the Z axis and the SU(2) symmetry of symmetrically coupled groups.
+The conservation of total spin along the Z axis allows the Hamiltonian to be written in a block-diagonal form, such that the largest block has size $\mathcal{D} \times \mathcal{D}$, with a reduced Hilbert space dimension of